Amalia of Oldenburg: Queen of Greece

-In the early years of the new monarchy, Queen Amalia, with her beauty and vivaciousness, brought a spirit of smart fashion and progress to the impoverished country.
-She laboured actively towards social improvement and the creation of many gardens in Athens, and at first won the hearts of the Greeks with her refreshing beauty and the patriotic love she demonstrated for her new home country.
-Amalia was the first to introduce the Christmas tree to Greece.
+In the early years of the new monarchy, Queen Amalia brought progress to the impoverished country.
+She worked actively towards social improvement and the creation of many gardens in Athens, and she gained respect from the Greek Populus through her displays of patriotism.
+Queen Amalia was the first to introduce the Christmas tree to Greece.

 During her first years in Greece, Athens was a relatively small town; the king and queen resided in a small house while the Old Royal Palace was being built.
 Having few exceptions, the Royal Household was made up of mostly Germans.
 The queen's chamberlain and principal lady-in-waiting were the German couple Clemens von Weichs-Glon and Dorothea von Weichs-Glon, her favourite companion being Julie von Nordenpflycht.
 The queen's sister, Princess Frederike, lived with her in Greece for several years until she left after the September revolution of 1843.

 The diarist Christiane Lüth described the queen in 1839–40:

 The Queen was small, beautiful and with a lovely figure.
 She was lively, almost too lively, spoke of various subjects and complimented Greece in favor of the Nordic countries, and was certain that we would very soon be accustomed to this beautiful nation with its lovely climate. [...]
 The Queen was very superstitious, she did not sit down thirteen people at dinner, and was convinced that a white or a black lady appeared before her when an event of importance occurred in Bavaria or Oldenburg.
 She also believed in reincarnation, and her firm character made it hard to dissuade her from something once she had made up her mind.

 Christiane Lüth describes the court in Athens as a small community full of gossip: "The least pleasant thing was that there was always a German lackey on the servant seat who heard every word said; for the entire court staff was with few exceptions German.
 There was endless gossip, as the Queen felt an interest for the least important things, so that everything which could be forwarded to her by lackeys, lady's maids and chamber maids was "gefundenes fressen" (fig. "low hanging fruit") and that the queen was a "master" of gossip.

 Queen Amalia loved to dance and ride, arranged balls at court and could be seen riding in and around Athens, and in other leisure activities which was common for upper-class women in Western Europe but new in Greece, where women had normally lived in seclusion during the Ottoman Empire.